Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

 Today we will spend most of the day on a day walk into the Mongol Els dune system – the largest dune system in Mongolia that stretches some 300km long.
 The route will take us up and over some of the larger dunes near Gun Nuur lake, before circling back to camp.
-From the top of the dunes weather permitting we should be able to get a sense of the scale of the dune system and be able to look south to the mountain range where we completed our trek.
 Gun Nuur is a watering point for herds of horses and other animals in the region and from camp we may witness the daily pilgrimage for water.
-The lake is also an important habitat for birdlife.
 This evening our camelers for our desert camel trek will reach camp and we will have the opportunity to meet with them.
 Nomads in this region winter over in the dunes, and then move out to the flats nearby when the snow has melted in late spring.
 The swings of temperature in this region are extreme with summers reaching over 40 degrees, yet winters sometimes dropping to -50 degrees Celsius and below.
-Overnight: Tented camp
+Accommodation: Tented camp

 Meals: B,L,D

 Today we begin our camel trek along the Mongol Els Dunes.
 Our aim is travel north west along the dunes towards Durgan Lake (which is connected to Khar Us in the Great Lakes Depression).
 Riding Bactrian camels can be challenging at first, but offer a unique vantage point for viewing the land.
 In this region camels are still used widely by nomads who live in the sands for most of the year.
 Our vehicles will go ahead each day and set up camp for us.
 Our first day will take us out of the dunes and across a salt flat before climbing up a spectacular desert escarpment known as Nisdeg Ereg (the ‘flying coast.’)
-Some trekkers may prefer to walk their animals up this escarpment, but others may choose to walk and lead their animals.
 Lunch will be had at the top by a waymarker known as an Ovoo.
 The afternoon takes us across a vast sandy plain, and into a small rocky mountain system laden with sand.
 Our camp will be at Bayan Khuduk – ‘Rich Spring.’
-Overnight: Tented camp
+Accommodation: Tented camp

 Meals: B,L,D